 Punta Mita is has a classy downtown area where you can window shop in local boutiques and go eat out in upscale restaurants.

 Head to Avenida Las Redes to find a dozen adorable shops teeming with indigenous Huichol textiles and boho-chic beachwear.
-Make sure to stop by and check out Sea & Salt Beachstore, Mexican Soul, Corazon Sagrado, NiĂąa Catrina, R2 Fashion, Mita Mita, and one of my favorites â Mar de SueĂąos.
-You can also find more shops in the upscale Plaza Ollin shopping mall on this road.
+Make sure to stop by and check out:

 In this area, you will also find a handful of fine dining restaurants.
 For gourmet Italian, head to Casa Teresa.
-For Mexican and seafood, hit up Restaurante Tuna Blanca or La RĂşstica Mita.
-Hectorâs Kitchen, Lobster Paradise, and Si Sushi are also delicious restaurants in Punta Mita!
+Hit up Restaurante Tuna Blanca or La Rústica Mita for Mexican and seafood.

-You could even go to the spa or a beach club for the day if youâd like!
+You could even go to the spa or a beach club for the day if you’d like!

 RELATED: 20+ Best Restaurants in San Pancho, Nayarit

-7. Lounge on Punta Mitaâs Best Beaches
+7. Lounge on Punta Mita’s Best Beaches

-The public Playa de Punta Mita is not the only beach youâll find here.
 In addition to La Lancha, you also have the public beach at Playa Careyeros, El Anclote Beach, and the hidden surf spots of The Cove, El Anclote, Punta Burros, and El Faro.

-There are other beaches in Punta Mita, but most are privatized by the luxury resorts like St. Regis or Four Seasons.
+There are other beaches in Punta Mita, but most are privatized by luxury resorts like St. Regis or Four Seasons.

 RELATED: 13 Cutest Beach Towns & Destinations in Nayarit, Mexico